 Oyster Recovery a Priority for Waterkeepers

-Local Riverkeeper programs at Midshore Riverkeeper Conservancy and Chester River Association have been strong advocates for native oyster restoration and have led oyster restoration projects for many years.
+Local Riverkeeper programs at Midshore Riverkeeper Conservancy and Chester River Association (now part of ShoreRivers) have been strong advocates for native oyster restoration and have led oyster restoration projects for many years.
 In 2015, Waterkeepers Chesapeake became aware of proposed regulations to remove protections to oysters reserves in several waterways.
 We alerted the local Waterkeepers of these proposed regulations, provided recommendations on preparing comments, and coordinated legal representation from Chesapeake Legal Alliance, resulting in a hold on the regulations.

 Unfortunately, just before Christmas, Governor Hogan, through the Maryland Department of Natural Resources (DNR), abruptly halted ongoing oyster recovery efforts in Harris Creek, the Little Choptank River and Tred Avon River.
 This action came after watermen met with Maryland Lt.
 Gov. Boyd Rutherford, the state’s natural resources secretary asked the U.S. Army Corps of Engineers to hold up a federally funded reef building project about to begin in the Tred Avon River near St. Michaels.